 The Proposed Project also involves the relocation of distribution circuits and looping in of an existing 69-kV power line.
 The 69-kV loop-in would use the existing overhead power line located adjacent to and to the west of the proposed substation site.
-The 69-kV loop in would involve removing two existing poles and one stub guy pole near the corner of California Street and Vine Street, replacing one existing distribution pole with a new self-supported tubular steel pole (TSP), and installing two new TSPs.
+The 69-kV loop in would involve removing two existing poles near the corner of California Street and Vine Street and installing three new poles.
 The 69-kV Loop in is described in greater detail in Section B.1.10.3 (69-kV Loop In).
 The 12-kV distribution circuit relocations involve the alteration of nine distribution circuits.
 These circuits would be routed through new and existing underground conduits in City streets including: